Antoinette Sterling

-Antoinette Sterling (January 23, 1841 – January 10, 1904) was an American contralto most known for singing sentimental ballads in Britain and the British Empire.
+Jane Antoinette Sterling (January 23, 1841 – January 10, 1904) was an American contralto most known for singing sentimental ballads in Britain and the British Empire.

 Early life

-Sterling was born in Sterlingville, New York, on January 23, 1841.
+Sterling was born in Sterlingville], New York, on January 23, 1841.
 Her father, James Sterling, owned large blast furnaces, and she claimed to be a descendant of William Bradford.
-In childhood, she developed anti-British prejudices.
-Her young patriotic sympathies were so stirred by the story of the destruction of tea cargoes in Boston harbour that she resolved never to drink tea and kept the resolution all her life.
-She took a few singing lessons at eleven from Signor Abella in New York.
-In 1857, when she was sixteen, her father died, and she went to the state of Mississippi as a teacher, and after some time, she gave singing lessons.
+During her childhood, she developed anti-British prejudices.
+Her patriotic sympathies were stirred by the story of the destruction of tea cargoes in Boston harbor and she resolved never to drink tea again; she kept this resolution for the rest of her life.